 Study of the historical trends in nursing as they affect modern nursing and health care practice.
-Also analysis of several philosophical/theoretical views of nursing and the relationship of these to the individual nurse's developing conceptual frameworks for practice.
+An overview of several philosophical/theoretical views of nursing and the relationship of these to the individual nurse's developing conceptual frameworks for practice.
+Issues of professionalism and legal/ethical overview are included.
 (Prerequisite: Upper division standing in the nursing major or consent of the instructor.)

-N3600 (CL) Roles in Nursing Practice I-The Nurse as a Decision Maker in (6:2.5:10.5) Secondary Care Settings
+NURS 3600 (CL) (6:2.5:10.5) Roles in Nursing Practice I-The Nurse as a Decision Maker in

+Acute Care Settings

-Combines an emphasis on decision making process as a major role in professional nursing practice with detailed study of the problems of care which are predominant in secondary care settings.
-Also introduces the use of other conceptual frameworks for nursing (in addition to Maslow's hierarchy) as a basis for understanding human needs.
-(Prerequisite: Progression to upper division in nursing major.)
+Combines an emphasis on decision making process as a major role in professional nursing practice with detailed study of the problems of care which are predominant in acute care settings.
+Introduces the use of Roy's adaptation model as the basis for understanding human needs.
+(Prerequisite: Progression to upper division in nursing major.) studied).
+(Prerequisite: Successful completion of N3600.)